Site Search

 Professional Standards

-The physician supervising the observer in practice must:
+The physician overseeing the observer must:

-Clinical Observers may with the patient’s consent:
+Clinical Observers may, with the patient’s consent:

-- view medical records;
+• view medical records; and

 Clinical observers are not permitted to: